redbadger/crux/docs/src/motivation.md

 and even 10 years since the introduction of ES modules, the ecosystem is still split and the competing module standards make all tooling more complex and difficult to configure.

-JavaScript was built as a dynamic language which leads to a lot of basic human errors, which are made while writing the code, only being discovered when running the code.
+JavaScript was built as a dynamic language.
+This means a lot of basic human errors, which are made while writing the code are only discovered when running the code.
-Static type systems aim to solve that problem and [TypeScript](https://www.typescriptlang.org/) adds this onto JavaScript, but the types only go so far (until they hit an `any` type, or dependencies with no type definitions), and they disappear at runtime.
+Static type systems aim to solve that problem and [TypeScript](https://www.typescriptlang.org/) adds this onto JavaScript, but the types only go so far (until they hit an `any` type, or dependencies with no type definitions), and they disappear at runtime, so you don't get a type based conditional (well, [kind of](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates)).

-In short, upgrading JavaScript to something modern, capable of handling a large app codebase with multiple people or even teams working on it takes a lot of tooling.
+In short, upgrading JavaScript to something modern, capable of handling a large app codebase with multiple people or even teams working on it is possible, but takes a lot of tooling.
 Getting all this tooling set up and ready to build things is an all day job, and so more tooling, like [Vite](https://vite.dev/) has popped up providing this configuration in a box, batteries included.
-Perhaps the final admission of this problem is the recent [Biome](https://biomejs.dev/blog/annoucing-biome/) toolchain (formerly the Rome project), attempting to bring all the various tools under one roof (and Biome itself is built in Rust...).
+Perhaps the final admission of this problem is the [Biome](https://biomejs.dev/blog/annoucing-biome/) toolchain (formerly the Rome project), attempting to bring all the various tools under one roof (and Biome itself is built in Rust...).